Saga of a Star World: Release

 Although produced for television, originally as part of a planned series of telemovies and eventually as a television series, Universal Studios decided to release a re-edited version theatrically in order to recoup some of the high production costs with producers believing the series "could be a fine shot at a corner of the Star Wars market."

 On July 8, 1978, two months before its U.S. television debut, the film was released in Canada on 75 screens.
 The film had its US premiere on September 11, 1978, at the Philadelphia International Film Festival and Exhibition.

 The television version was first broadcast in the United States on September 17, 1978.
-This original three-hour broadcast was in three U.S. time zones interrupted for more than an hour to televise the signing of the Camp David Peace Accords between Israel's Menachem Begin and Egypt's Anwar Sadat, overseen by President Jimmy Carter.
+This original three-hour broadcast was in three U.S. time zones interrupted for thirty minutes to televise the signing of the Camp David Peace Accords between Israel's Menachem Begin and Egypt's Anwar Sadat, overseen by President Jimmy Carter.
 Following the coverage, ABC resumed the broadcast, right where it was interrupted.
 In later years, this version has often been separated into three episodes, each an hour long, for syndication.

 In October, the film was shown overseas, including Australia and some countries in Europe and Latin America.
 While the series was still on air, the film was shown in theaters in San Antonio, Texas; Memphis, Tennessee; and Phoenix, Arizona on November 17, 1978.
 On April 15, 1979, it was released theatrically in the UK and Ireland.
 On May 18, 1979, following the broadcast of the final episode of the regular series, the theatrical version was released in 400 U.S. theaters.

 In 1980, the pilot was edited again and syndicated as part of a series of reedited Battlestar Galactica telemovies.

 Later episodes of the regular Battlestar Galactica series were also re-edited and released in cinemas internationally.